OFFICIAL MONTH IN REVIEW

-PRESIDENT Garcia this noon bared before officials and employees of the Department of Foreign Affairs that the most important aim of the Administration along economic lines is self-sufficiency of the country in food.
+PRESIDENT Garcia this noon bared before officials and employees of the Department of Foreign affairs that the most important aim of the Administration along economic lines is self-sufficiency of the country in food.

-The occasion was the testimonial banquet given at the Manila Hotel’s Winter Garden in honor of President and Mrs. Carlos P. Garcia by the officials and employees of the Department of Foreign Affairs.
+The occasion was the testimonial banquet given at the Manila Hotel’s Winter Garden in honor of the President and Mrs. Carlos P. Garcia by the officials and employees of the Department of Foreign Affairs.

 At the same time, President Garcia also bared a new concept of loyalty when he stated that loyalty should not be to a man, be he president or secretary, but to country.